DillonHandyside/SDMDChallengeTask3B/README.md

-# SDMDChallengeTask3B
+# SDMDPassTask3A
-Pass task 3B: The medallists extension
+Pass task 3A: The medallists